mikaellaconstantino/cpp-graph-traversal/README.md

 (cliques) in a social network using the Union-Find data structure with path compression.

+### 4. Kruskal's MST — Minimum Cost Area Connection
+Finds the minimum cost to connect all areas using Kruskal's algorithm with mandatory edge constraints and Union-Find with union by rank optimization.

 ## Technologies Used
 - **Language:** C++
 - **Libraries:** vector, queue, iostream, climits